marytts/marytts/java/de/dfki/lt/mary/dbselection/README.txt

 - DatabaseSelector : program for selecting the speech corpus

-- FeatureMaker(No)MaryServer :  programs for building the text corpus
-  from which to select
+- FeatureMakerMaryServer :  program for building the text corpus from which to select

 - SortTestResults : program for sorting the text results according to